geopython/pygeometa/README.md

 pygeometa is a Python package to generate metadata for geospatial datasets.

+## Features

+* simple configuration: inspired by Python's ConfigParser
+* extensible: template architecture allows for easy addition of new metadata formats
+* flexible: use as a command-line tool or integrate as a library

+## Quickstart

 Workflow to generate metadata XML:
 1. Install pygeometa
 2. Create a 'metadata control file' .mcf file that contains metadata information